 Our experienced Corrpro technicians will work with customer operations representatives to ensure that the passage data from all required AGM sites have been captured for each respective run.
-In situations of limited or remote access all Corrpro technicians have been trained in the safe operation of ATVs and snowmobiles to ensure that tracking of the tool is not negatively impacted by site access challenges.
+In situations of limited or remote access, all Corrpro technicians have been trained in the safe operation of ATVs and snowmobiles to ensure that tracking of the tool is not negatively impacted by site access challenges.

-When all the required passage data has been collected Corrpro will generate a comprehensive client report complete with run data, velocity plots, AGM Maps, AGM GPS coordinates (complete with site sketches), AGM Survey Report (when completed by Corrpro), and any recommendations Corrpro has identified to increase the efficiency of future inspection tool runs.
+When all the required passage data has been collected, Corrpro will generate a comprehensive client report complete with run data, velocity plots, AGM maps, AGM GPS coordinates (complete with site sketches), AGM survey report (when completed by Corrpro) and any recommendations Corrpro has identified to increase the efficiency of future inspection tool runs.

 Aboveground markers (AGMs) are surveyed locations that are utilized for placement of equipment to record the passage of the inline inspection tool.
-Corrpro can support your inline inspection projects by performing AGM Surveys.
+Corrpro can support your inline inspection projects by performing AGM surveys.
 Using the latest in GPS and surveying technology, our experienced field technicians can determine the optimal location for AGM sites to meet all requirements for the inspection runs being performed.

 Once all the AGM sites have been identified and surveyed, a detailed AGM survey report is generated for the customer.
 The survey points and the time stamp of the tool passage are cross referenced with the odometer and inertial mapping unit (IMU) on the smart tool in the pipeline to provide a higher degree of accuracy in the location of anomalies or defects in your pipeline.
-Check out the video to the right to learn more about our GIS capabilities!

 Pipeline Tool Run Feasibility Assessment

-All pipeline companies are required to inspect their pipelines at regular intervals, however many older pipelines were not designed or constructed with appropriate facilities to allow inline inspection and the passage of inline tools.
+All pipeline companies are required to inspect their pipelines at regular intervals.
+However, many older pipelines were not designed or constructed with appropriate facilities to allow inline inspection and the passage of inline tools.
 Station or plant piping may have diameter reductions, tight bends in the pipe or not be configured with launching and receiving trap fittings.

 Corrpro has the in-house resources with the requisite pipeline integrity experience and years of planning and tracking pigging programs for all types of pipelines.
-Corrpro PM’s can provide a plan to successfully internally inspect and pig your pipeline.
+Corrpro project managers can provide a plan to successfully internally inspect and pig your pipeline.
 Corrpro can assess the pipeline system and compile a design or plan to provide any additional facilities, fittings or equipment on the pipeline (launching and receiving traps) and recommend the required execution plan to complete the internal inspection program.

 Pre-Inspection Pipeline Internal Cleaning Coordination

-- Detailed preparation is critical to avoid having to re-run a high resolution tool, due to fouled sensors on the tool.
-Re-runs are expensive due mainly to the cost of re-deployment of the specialized crews and equipment and the potential costs of disrupting the flow of product through the pipeline.
+- Detailed preparation is critical to avoid having to rerun a high resolution tool, due to fouled sensors on the tool.
+Reruns are expensive, due mainly to the cost of re-deployment of the specialized crews and equipment and the potential costs of disrupting the flow of product through the pipeline.